Due: Tuesday, April 21 at 5:00 pm

 Next write the companion gpio_get_function that returns the function a pin has been configured for.
 This operation reads the appropriate CFG register and extracts the function bits corresponding to this pin.

 If you passed this first test, hooray!
-This is a great start but you will need to add many test cases of your own to thoroughly exercise your code and confirm the full range of functionality.
+This is a good start but you will need to add many test cases of your own to thoroughly exercise your code and confirm the full range of functionality.
 Consider this partial list of expected behavior for gpio_set_function and gpio_get_function, each of these features corresponds to one or more test cases:

 - get function should match what was set